xMansour/Android-CodePath-Tutorials/README.md

 11. Calendar - visualize dates or events into calendar form
 12. Media Players - Allowing the control of media playback

+- [ ] **Effective Java for Android**

+- [x] **Debugging Exceptions within your App**
+    The following high-level principles should be applied when faced with an unexpected app behavior during investigation:

+    1. **Replicate**.
+Convince yourself that there is an issue in the code that can be repeatedly reproduced by following the same steps.
+Before assuming the code is broken, try restarting the emulator, trying the app on a device and/or fully re-building the app.
+    2. **Reduce**.
+Try to isolate or reduce the code surrounding the issue and figure out the simplest way to reproduce what’s occurring.
+Comment out or remove extraneous code that could be complicating the issue.
+    3. **Research**.
+If you are running into a major unexpected issue, you are probably not alone.
+Search Google for the behavior using any descriptive identifiers.
+Visit the issue tracker for the component you are seeing issues with.
+Search stackoverflow for posts about the same issue.

+    **Debugging Procedure**
+    1. Find the final exception stack trace within the Android Monitor (logcat)
+    2. Identify the exception type, message, and file with line number
+    3. Open the file within your app and find the line number
+    3. Look at the exception type and message to diagnose the problem
+    4. If the problem is not familiar, google around searching for answers
+    5. Make fixes based on the proposed solutions and re-run the app
+    6. Repeat until the crash no longer occurs

+    **Investigation Methodologies**
+    1. Toasts
+    2. Logging
+    3. Breakpoints